 Care and Maintenance of the Weeping Cherry Tree

 This tree loves sunlight and well-watered and drained soil.
 Plant it in an area that receives six to eight hours of sunlight each day.
 Weeping cherries thrive in a place on a stream or river's edge if you live near moving water.
 They can adapt to most soil conditions, but need plenty of moisture for the roots.
 However, they cannot tolerate soggy soil, so avoid spots that puddle or retain water.
 Avoid overly windy spots that could damage the delicate branches.
 Choose a spot far enough away from structures or other trees to accommodate its mature spread, which can reach 20 feet in width.

-TIP: Rachel advises, "The weeping cherry grows best in USDA zones 4 through 8."
+TIP: Rachel advises, "The weeping cherry grows best in USDA zones four through eight."

 Establish a watering routine.
 Water the equivalent of one inch of rainfall per week for your tree's first year.
 Cut watering back to a deep soak every two to three weeks after the first year.
 Wash the leaves at least once a week with high pressure from your water hose, to keep them clean and free of aphids and spider mites.
 Be sure to wash the undersides of the leaves as well.